 Paula Watkins, a villa owner at Tryall, was installed as the succeeding chairman from 2001 to 2006.
 Paula, a citizen of the USA, spent more time in Jamaica and brought incredible fundraising skills to Hanover Charities.
 Her drive, dedication, commitment, determination and love to simply help, in her quite way, the less fortunate was incredible.
 Sadly she passed away, in Jamaica, just a few days prior to the 2006 Sugar Cane Ball fundraiser in February.
 Her daughter Tammy Watkins Green is to this day involved on the annual fundraising committee and her company Watkins Printing assists with free donations in kind.

-That year, 2006, under the sad circumstances, Katrin Schafelner Casserly a resident of Jamaica, took over the chairman ship from Paula Watkins.
+That year, 2006, under the sad circumstances, Katrin Schafelner Casserly a resident of Jamaica, took over the chairmanship from Paula Watkins.
 A hard act to follow, but trained by ladies who lived philanthropy and showed generosity all their lives, it was an effortless transition.
 Katrin has been chairman since 2006, supported by a strong team.
 Roy Ten Fah, the secretary, has been in the back ground since over 20 years, without his contribution the charity organization would not be where it is today.
 In Jennifer Cofer Flanagan (villa owner at Tryall), Katrin has found a strong vice-chair who is equally dedicated and generous.
-Dorothy Harker, a stalwart in the parish of Hanover, on the board of the Early Childhood Education, on the board of various other charity organizations in Hanover has also been a board members since over 30 years.
-Her input in the field is invaluable.
-Josef Forstmayr, graciously gives the venue for the Sugar Cane Ball fundraiser annually - namely Round Hill Hotel and Villas, and villa owners at Round Hill Patricia Falkenberg and Vanessa Noel have pledged to assist in raising much needed funds for Hanover Charities.
-Newest members like Dr. Candace Hart bring yet another level of insight to Hanover Charities and we cherish our annual field trips.
-Stanford Brown Sr. spends most of his time in the field and brings attention to the saddest cases.
+Pernel Crossman, a stalwart in the parish of Hanover, a well-respected retired school prinicpal her input in the field is invaluable.
+Josef Forstmayr, graciously gives the venue for the Sugar Cane Ball fundraiser annually - namely Round Hill Hotel and Villas, and villa owners at Round Hill Patricia Falkenberg and Vanessa Noel assist in raising much needed funds for Hanover Charities.
+Dr. Candace Hart brings yet another level of insight to Hanover Charities and we cherish our annual field trips.
+Fenella Kennedy-Holland brings her PR skills and Stanford Brown Sr. spends most of his time in the field and brings attention to the saddest cases.
 Dr. David Stair, Custos of Hanover, is a very active Custos and we are proud that he serves on our board.